 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-No matter what type of camper you are, you’re sure to find plenty of space-saving camping gear and ideas to make that next trip a whole lot easier.
+No matter what type of camper you are, you’re sure to find plenty of space-saving camping gear and ideas to increase storage space to make that next trip a whole lot easier.

 Space-Saving Camping Ideas

 1. Repack food and other items into smaller containers

 When the container takes up more space than the actual food or gear, repack it into smaller containers to save a lot of space in your camping supplies.
 Use the same containers you use at home, so you don’t need a second set for camping and won’t have to dig through the camping gear when you’re packing for your trip.
 (We love to use our Stasher Bags and Collapse-It Silicone containers for the campground.)